evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/io.rst

       Like :meth:`read`, multiple reads may be issued to the underlying raw stream, unless the latter is interactive.

       A :exc:`BlockingIOError` is raised if the underlying raw stream is in non blocking-mode, and has no data available at the moment.

-   .. method:: readinto1(b)

-      Read up to ``len(b)`` bytes into bytearray *b*, ,using at most one call to the underlying raw stream's :meth:`~RawIOBase.read` (or
-      :meth:`~RawIOBase.readinto`) method.
-Return the number of bytes read.

-      A :exc:`BlockingIOError` is raised if the underlying raw stream is in non blocking-mode, and has no data available at the moment.

-      .. versionadded:: 3.5

    .. method:: write(b)